Update 2021-March-07 - Version 2 of the Color Infrared Photoshop Actions now available

 Download the Photoshop Actions

 These Adobe Photoshop Actions are designed to speed the process of color swapping Infrared photos.
-They work best on color Infrared photos taken with cameras converted to a 590nm, 625nm, or 720nm internal filter, or with a full spectrum camera when used with an external filter of similar value.
+They work best on infrared color photos taken with a camera converted to a 550nm to 720nm internal filter or with a full-spectrum camera when used with an external filter of similar value.

 This collection contains the following actions.